vonsbuffet/vousbuffet/README.md

 </br>(Speed Tip: You will see a // F or // D or // P next to relevant points where you can order from.
 See Jeneral.cpp for the format.)

 You can also run orders during runtime in the same way.
 Search through CpuCoul->Vee and find the "vbcc.Vee" call in the VB region.
-</br>I understand the CpuCoul may seem a bit complicated,
+</br>The CpuCoul may seem a bit complicated,
-</br>but it is a simple virtual machine that runs virtual machine code optimized for AI.
+</br>but it's really a simple virtual machine that runs virtual machine code optimized for AI.

 You can change the CpuCoul to be the virtual machine of your choice, and program it?
 </br>You can add a compiler ViB to compute real machine code for max performance, and jump to the raw instructions with the CpuCoul?